THE IMPACT OF BRAND DISCOVERY QUESTIONS FOR YOUR BUSINESS

 Designing a brand is more than conceptualizing a symbol or icon.
-You need to consider the business and what makes it truly unique.
-You need to understand the audience and what problems they have that your business is solving.
-These are just a few of the strategies behind the brand discovery questions I ask my clients in the early phases of branding.
+You need to consider your business and what makes it truly unique.
+You need to understand your target audience and what problems they have that your business is solving.
+These are just a few of the strategies behind the brand discovery questions I ask my clients in the early phases of brand development.

 My brand discovery questionnaire is as important for me in designing a brand as it is for my clients in building a successful business.
 The collaboration between business owner and designer can really spark some magic.
 It all starts with a questionnaire.